 One of Edinburgh’s venerable graveyards’ beautiful things is the way life is harmoniously mixed in with death.
 The weathered headstones, where history is buried underneath, are surrounded by lush green ivy, spring flowers and chirping birds that call these historic sites home.

 If you enjoy wandering through graveyards heavy with the memories of those departed while soaking up the macabre atmosphere, you need to add these Edinburgh kirkyards to your must-visit list.

 11 Edinburgh graveyards you shouldn’t miss

 Greyfriars Kirkyard is one of the most famous and popular Edinburgh cemeteries.
-A kirkyard is a churchyard in Scotland which surrounds a kirk (church).
+A kirkyard is a churchyard in Scotland that surrounds a kirk (church).

 This Edinburgh graveyard is so highly acclaimed due to the stories of Greyfriars Bobby, the Skye Terrier who stood guard over his owner’s grave until his own death.

 There are also fascinating mysteries surrounding the haunted Mausoleum of George MacKenzie.

 Weather-worn gravestones masked with moss are scattered throughout the hilly grounds of the cemetery.
 The uneven surface of Greyfriars is caused by that which lies beneath the grass — half a million corpses buried in unmarked graves below create the rugged, unique landscape.

 Edinburgh was once well-known for its grave robbers.
 The infamous Burke and Hare went as far as murdering people to meet the demands for nearby universities’ cadavers.

 Greyfriars took it upon themselves to install mortsafes — iron cages built over graves and kept under lock and key to deter body snatchers.